Wacom-Developer/signature-sdk-js/README.md

 Wacom’s Signature Library provides software components to capture handwritten signatures from a pen tablet.
 The library simplifies the interaction with Wacom pen tablets and provides an API to manage and display signatures.

-Chromium has added a new feature called WebHid that allows connections to HID devices.
+Chromium has added a new feature called WebHID that allows connections to HID devices.
 This new feature of Chromium-based browsers has been utilized to allow access to STU devices.

 ### Supported web browsers